Cosmic Neutrino Decoupling and its Observable Imprints: Insights from Entropic-Dual Transport: Introduction

 Upcoming CMB experiments will greatly improve the precision with which $\Nf$ can be measured~\cite{CMB-S4:2016ple,SimonsObservatory:2018koc,NASAPICO:2019thw,Abazajian:2019eic,Sehgal:2019ewc,Chang:2022tzj}.
 On the other hand, future CMB observations by themselves are unlikely to give much insight into more detailed properties of cosmic neutrinos such as neutrino flavor content or the energy spectrum.
 However, when coupled with Big Bang Nucleosynthesis (BBN) and primordial light-element abundance determinations~\cite{Cyburt:2015mya}, we can gain insights into these issues.
 BBN depends not just on the gravitational influence of cosmic neutrinos but also on their weak interactions -- with exquisite sensitivity \cite{2016NuPhB.911..955G}.
 Primordial abundances therefore in principle provide a window into measuring properties of cosmic neutrinos which are inaccessible through other observations.

-Physics Beyond the Standard Model (BSM) can cause the cosmic neutrinos to have an energy distribution function which differs significantly from a relativistic FD distribution \cite{2011arXiv1110.6479F,2022PhRvD.105h3513R}.
+Physics Beyond the Standard Model (BSM) can cause the cosmic neutrinos to have an energy distribution function which differs significantly from a relativistic FD distribution \cite{2011arXiv1110.6479F,Rasmussen:2021kbf}.
 For example, the decay or annihilation of some new particles could inject additional neutrinos compared to the standard thermal history, or oscillation into new sterile states could alter the neutrino distribution \cite{2005PhRvD..72f3004A}.
 If these processes occur at sufficiently early times, the neutrino distribution will tend to relax into thermal equilibrium.
 However, late changes to the neutrino distribution may become frozen-in leading to an altered spectrum at late times, perhaps accompanied by alterations in $N_{\rm eff}$ and light element abundances relative to the Standard Model.
 New light degrees of freedom may also contribute to $\Nf$ and impact associated observables~\cite{Dvorkin:2022jyg}.

 Large-scale numerical simulations have been employed to follow this evolution of the neutrino component and the associated Standard Model baryonic physics like nuclear freeze-out and BBN~\cite{Dicus:1982bz, Cambier:1982pc, Rana:1991xk, Dodelson:1992km, Hannestad:1995rs, Dolgov:1997mb, Gnedin:1997vn, Dolgov:1998sf,2014PhRvD..89b3008B, EscuderoAbenza:2020cmq,Akita:2020szl,Froustey:2020mcq,Bennett:2020zkv,Grohs:2015tfy,2024EPJC...84...86B}.
 However, these coupled neutrino transport and baryonic physics problems are not simple to model with Boltzmann calculations, and will be even more difficult to model with general treatments of neutrino flavor quantum coherence.
 The heart of this paper is the introduction of a technique for capturing and physically interpreting the salient features in these large-scale numerical simulations.
+Our goal for the present work is not to directly replace these simulations, but rather to introduce a framework that can be used to describe the relevant physics and which may be further developed to compactly treat more general BSM scenarios.
+As such, we leave out some effects, such as neutrino flavor oscillations, that are included in other treatments of C$\nu$B transport that are aimed at precision calculation of $N_\mathrm{eff}$ in the Standard Model, for example.